New ways to occupy vacant downtown office space considered after COVID-19

-CHARLESTON, W.Va.
-(WSAZ) -- Large buildings with office spaces in Charleston are typically occupied by thousands of employees, but many are now working from home due to COVID-19.
+Large buildings with office spaces in Charleston are typically occupied by thousands of employees, but many are now working from home due to COVID-19.

-As businesses let more employees work from home, filling office space in downtown Charleston, West Virginia, could change in the COVID-19 era.

 Matt Ballard, president of the Charleston Area Alliance, says one of their focuses is working with companies to fill downtown Charleston's empty business spaces.